badetitou/Casino-I18N/README.md

 ### Generation

-The main class for the json generation is: `CS18NPropertiesExporter`.
+The main class for generating the JSON file  is `CS18NPropertiesExporter`.
-Considering a I18N model, a target language (as string), and a write stream to the file, it generates the target JSON.
+Given an I18N model, a target language (as string), and a write stream to the file, it generates the target JSON.

 example: